 What is the anatomy of the back?
-Very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
-However, I think it is essential to understand anatomy first and then determine your workout accordingly.
+Unfortunately, very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
+However, I think it is essential to understand anatomy and determine your workout accordingly.

 The muscles of the back

 The back has the most massive muscles in the entire body, and it plays a significant role in how the whole-body functions.
 For example, your back helps in the activity of the lower limb, upper limb, pelvis, and spine.
-There are three main muscles in the back and are divided into two groups; extrinsic and intrinsic.
+There are three main muscles in the back, divided into two groups; extrinsic and intrinsic.
 These are:

 1. Extrinsic Back Anatomy:

 These are associated with the upper limb but are present in the posterior aspect of the trunk.
 It includes a superficial and intermediate layer.

 Superficial muscles help with the movement of the shoulders.
 They are present underneath the skin and attached to the shoulders’ bones.
 Muscles it includes are:

 - The trapezius is a large triangular muscle that originates from the occipital protuberance, skull, and ligamentum nuchae.
 Also, it has three parts; superior, middle, and inferior.

 - Latissimus Dorsi: Originating from the lower part of the back, it is the most significant muscle.

 - Rhomboids: It consists of both major and minor rhomboid muscles.
 Rhomboid minor originates from spinous C7-T1 vertebrae.
 Whereas rhomboid major originates from spinous T2-T5 vertebrae

 - Levator Scapula: Last muscle in this group is the levator scapulae, a small strap-like muscle.
 Subsequently, it helps to elevate the scapula.

 Next is the intermediate layer in the outside muscle group.
 It helps with the thoracic cage’s movement, and its muscles run from the vertebral column to the rib cage.
 Also, this layer contains two main muscles, which are: